Latest Stories

 Question 1.
 Do I need a breast pump before giving birth?

-A breast pump is not essential.
-You may choose to formula feed or exclusively breastfeed.
+A breast pump is not essential, and you might want to wait until you've figured out your breastmilk situation before you invest in a pump.
 The need for pumping has a lot to do with our birth, your milk supply, your kid, and your lifestyle.
-For example, if you’re a small business owner and need to go back to run the show three months postpartum, then probably, yes.
-If you have plans on being social and doing some dinner dates (with multiple glasses of wine), then yes.
-If you are a go-with-flow kind of person with lots of leave and an open invitation for possibilities, then maybe something to park until you meet your baby.
-Do baby your way and tune into what works for you.
+For example, if you would like to breastfeed as long as possible but are also a small business owner and need to go back to run the show three months postpartum, then probably, yes, you'll need a pump in early postpartum.
+If you want to exclusively feed breastmilk but let your partner do some of the feeding, then you'll need some milk collection device.
+If you are a go-with-flow kind of person with lots of leave and an open invitation for possibilities, then it's probably best to wait and see what happens.
+The Memo has fast delivery, after all.

 Question 2 .
 Is pumping painful?

 Manual pumps are designed to complement mums who are full-time breastfeeding but pump on occasions, for occasions.
-Medela Harmony Manual Breast Pumpis a great option for our casual pumpers.
+Medela Harmony Manual Breast Pumpis a great option for casual pumpers.
 It’s affordable, portable (small enough to fit in your handbag) and silent.
 As the name implies, it’s manual, so it’s slower and more arduous when extracting milk; however, if you are not using it much, it’s not a burden.
-Good to have on hand for the occasional weekend away, engorgement, or should you hit a bump in your breastfeeding journey.
+Good to have on hand for the occasional night away, engorgement, or should you hit a bump in your breastfeeding journey which requires additional pumping.
+Electric pumps pump on their own, so you just have to attach and wait.

 Question 5.
 Double or single?